 Saturday, February 18, 2017

-Wolfenstein: The New Order is set in alternate history where Nazi Germany has won the Second World War thanks to technological superiority gained from finding a forgotten stash of some secret order of inventors.
+Wolfenstein: The New Order is set in alternative history where Nazi Germany has won the Second World War thanks to technological superiority gained from finding a forgotten stash of some secret order of inventors.
 It is the seventh game in the Wolfenstein franchise, a series of first person shooters that mostly follow the adventures of Captain William "B.J."
 Blazkowicz.
 It is also a soft reboot of the series and not having played the earlier titles is not critical to understanding what is going on.

 Sunday, February 12, 2017